wpilibsuite/frc-docs/source/docs/software/roborio-info/roborio-ftp.rst

-RoboRIO FTP
+roboRIO FTP
 ===========

 .. note:: The roboRIO has both SFTP and anonymous FTP enabled.
 This article describes how to use each to access the roboRIO file system.

 SFTP
 ----
-SFTP is the recommended way to access the RoboRIO file system.
+SFTP is the recommended way to access the roboRIO file system.
 Because you will be using the same account that your program will run under, files copied over should always have permissions compatible with your code.

 Software
 ^^^^^^^^